Cellophane (FKA Twigs song): Music video

-The video was directed by Andrew Thomas Huang and was released on 24 April 2019 via her YouTube channel.
+The music video was directed by Andrew Thomas Huang and was released on 24 April 2019 via her YouTube channel.
 It depicts Twigs pole dancing in front of an unseen audience, climbing the pole to meet a large flying creature which wears her face, falling into an "underworld", and then being covered in clay by two female creatures.
 Huang described the video as "imagery of her ascending and then falling through an image of herself."
 It was named the best music video of 2019 by Pitchfork.

 In May 2018, Twigs disclosed in an Instagram post that she had undergone laparoscopic surgery to have six fibroid tumours removed from her uterus.
 She described them as "a fruit bowl of pain every day", revealing that her nurse "said that the weight and size was like being six months pregnant".
 This was accompanied with a video of her practicing pole dancing; she wrote that her "confidence as a woman was knocked" and wondered if her body "would ever feel the same again", but while practicing her dancing at the time of the post, she "felt like [her] strong self again for the first time in a while and it was magical."
 Until the single's release, she posted more videos displaying her progress in pole dancing in between clips of martial arts training.

 In a statement accompanying the release of the "Cellophane", Twigs revealed that she expressly learned to pole dance over a year before the music video was shot in order to realise her vision for it.